Austroargiolestes

 Austroargiolestes is a genus of damselflies in the family Argiolestidae.

 They are commonly known as Flatwings; unlike many other damselflies, at rest their wings are spread out flat.

 They are medium-sized dragonflies with bronze-black colouring and pale markings.
 Species of Austroargiolestes are endemic to eastern Australia.

+Etymology

+The genus name Austroargiolestes combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Argiolestes, the name of a related genus.
+It refers to a southern representative of that group.

+In 1925, Clarence Hamilton Kennedy established Austroargiolestes to "include Argiolestes icteromelas ... and other Australian species" having some similar physical characters of wings and tail appendages.

 Species

 The genus Austroargiolestes includes the following species: